TokugawaTakeshi/Yamato-Daiwa-Automation/TemporaryDocumentation/API/ConfigurationFile/Markup/MarkupProcessing.english.md

 ### `importsFromCompiledTypeScript` - Importing from the compiled TypeScript

 <dl>

   <dt>Type</dt>
   <dd>Object</dd>

   <dt>Is required</dt>
   <dd>No</dd>

 </dl>

 Another way of the providing of the dummy data for the static preview is importing it from the TypeScript.
-YDA will take care about compiling of the TypeScript to JavaScript and then to Pug file.
+YDA will take care about compiling of the TypeScript to JavaScript and then - about wrapping to Pug file.

-Currently, it is required to include this file manually.
+Currently, it is required to include the output Pug file manually.

 ### `typeScriptConfigurationFileRelativePath`

 <dl>

   <dt>Type</dt>
   <dd>String</dd>

   <dt>Is required</dt>
   <dd>No</dd>

   <dt>Note</dt>
   <dd>As default, the TypeScript configuration will be searched at <code>tsconfig.json</code> in the project root directory.</dd>

 </dl>

-Basically, no need to specify the custom file because the entry point and required modules are being configured automatically.
+Basically, no need to specify the custom TypeScript configuration file because the entry point and required modules are being configured automatically.

 ### `files`

 <dl>

   <dt>Type</dt>
   <dd>Array</dd>

   <dt>Is required</dt>
   <dd>No</dd>

   <dt>Minimal elements count</dt>
   <dd>1</dd>

   <dt>Element type</dt>
+  <dd>Object</dd>

+  <dt>Element schema</dt>
   <dd>
     <pre>
       <code>